SMahdiMastoor/convert_number_of_day_to_Solar_Hijri-_date-/README.md

-# this function convert number of day to Solar Hijri date.
+# This function convert number of day to Solar Hijri date.